MohammedHawary/Web-Penetration/SSTI/README.md

 #### EX1: Basic server-side template injection

-When I click on “View details” btn a message appears “Unfortunately this product is out of stock” and there is a “message” parameter contain this message
+When I click on `View details` btn a message appears `Unfortunately this product is out of stock` and there is a `message` parameter contain this message

 ```url
 /?message=Unfortunately%20this%20product%20is%20out%20of%20stock